-Ramp Up Your Recruitment
+Ramp Up Your Teacher Recruitment

-Three recruiting strategies any district can implement
+Three teacher recruitment strategies any district can implement

 In the midst of teacher shortages, competition from other districts, and changing expectations from new teachers, recruitment can be daunting.
-But now, you have a leg-up: you know what millennial teachers want and how districts are marketing for recruitment.
+But now, you have a leg-up: you know what millennial teachers want and how districts are marketing for teacher recruitment.
 Of course, no silver bullet strategy will magically end a teacher shortage or guarantee dozens of applicants.
 But by implementing these three simple tactics, you can take a step toward reeling in more great candidates.

 Click on any section to jump right to it!

 - Build a captivating careers page.